 I have fitted all of the shoes that I recommend below, and they have proven to reduce or fully eliminate the pain that children were experiencing.

-Below you can find a selection of the best children’s shoes for supination:
+Below you can find a selection of the best children’s shoes for supination and they will fit a child with medium, wide, or extra wide feet.

 Please keep in mind that shoes that come with shoelaces will always provide more support and more stability than shoes that come with a velcro closure.
 That is because shoe laces will hug your kids’ feet better, secure their heels, and allow them to walk and run with more confidence.